Optimizing Visibility-based Search in Polygonal Domains: Domains that are a Union of Lines

-\begin{theorem} [proof in Appendix \ref{appendix:runtime}] The QWRP and the BWRP in an arrangement of lines can be solved in $O(n^7)$ time. \end{theorem} \begin{remark} When $Q = n$, the algorithm solves the classic WRP in an arrangement of lines, thus our result improves upon the $O(n^8)$ solution in \cite{dumitrescu2014watchman}. \end{remark}
+In terms of the BWRP (with given length budget $B$), we solve the QWRP with the quota $Q = n$.
+Then, simply perform a binary search over all solved subproblems $(v_m, \overline{Q})$ with $\overline{Q} = 1, 2, \ldots, n$, return the first value of $\overline{Q}$ such that $\pi(v_m, \overline{Q}) \le B, \pi(v_m, \overline{Q} + 1) > B$ and the associated cyclic sequence.
+Hence, the BWRP in an arrangement of lines can also be solved in $O(n^7)$ time. \end{proof} \begin{remark} When $Q = n$, the algorithm solves the classic WRP in an arrangement of lines, thus our result improves upon the $O(n^8)$ solution in \cite{dumitrescu2014watchman}. \end{remark}